silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 [^2]: Crompton, C. J., Ropar, D., Evans-Williams, C. V., Flynn, E. G., & Fletcher-Watson, S. (2020).
 Autistic peer-to-peer information transfer is highly effective. *Autism*, *24*(7), 1704–1712.
 [DOI: 10.1177/1362361320919286](https://doi.org/10.1177/1362361320919286)

 [^3]: Aldridge, K., George, I. D., Cole, K. K., Austin, J. R., Takahashi, T. N., Duan, Y., & Miles, J. H. (2011).
 Facial phenotypes in subgroups of prepubertal boys with autism spectrum disorders are correlated with clinical phenotypes. *Molecular Autism*, *2*(1), 15.
+[DOI: 10.1186/2040-2392-2-15](https://doi.org/10.1186/2040-2392-2-15)

-[DOI: 10.1186/2040-2392-2-15](https://doi.org/10.1186/2040-2392-2-15) - three-dimensional morphometric measurement of prepubertal boys, reporting group-level differences in facial shape.
+[^3a]: Three-dimensional morphometric measurement of prepubertal boys, reporting group-level differences in facial shape.
 I cite it to be fair to the strongest version of the opposing claim, not because it supports one: measured group averages in children are not a face anybody can recognise, and the study makes no such claim.

 [^4]: Gernsbacher, M. A., Raimond, A. R., Stevenson, J. L., Boston, J. S., & Harp, B. (2018).
 Do puzzle pieces and autism puzzle piece logos evoke negative associations? *Autism*, *22*(2), 118–125.
 [DOI: 10.1177/1362361317727125](https://doi.org/10.1177/1362361317727125)

 [^5]: Atherton, G., Dawson, E., Piovesan, A., Hawksworth-Quill, L., & Cross, L. (2025).
 A picture paints a thousand words: Understanding how people conceptualise autism through images. *Neurodiversity*, *3*.
+[DOI: 10.1177/27546330251377445](https://doi.org/10.1177/27546330251377445)

-[DOI: 10.1177/27546330251377445](https://doi.org/10.1177/27546330251377445) - 163 adults (31 autistic, 132 non-autistic) selected and explained images representing autism.
+[^5a]: 163 adults (31 autistic, 132 non-autistic) selected and explained images representing autism.
 Autistic participants chose images of isolation (56% against 13%), emotional difficulty (64% against 36%) and misunderstanding (45% against 23%) at markedly higher rates.
 An opportunity sample recruited via social media, and weighted toward women; the autistic subsample is small.

 [^6]: Nordahl-Hansen, A., Tøndevold, M., & Fletcher-Watson, S. (2018).
 Mental health on screen: A DSM-5 dissection of portrayals of autism spectrum disorders in film and TV. *Psychiatry Research*, *262*, 351–353.
 [DOI: 10.1016/j.psychres.2017.08.050](https://doi.org/10.1016/j.psychres.2017.08.050)

 [^7]: Nordahl-Hansen, A., Øien, R. A., & Fletcher-Watson, S. (2018).
 Pros and cons of character portrayals of autism on TV and film. *Journal of Autism and Developmental Disorders*, *48*(2), 635–636.
 [DOI: 10.1007/s10803-017-3390-z](https://doi.org/10.1007/s10803-017-3390-z)

 [^8]: American Psychiatric Association.
 (2022). *Diagnostic and statistical manual of mental disorders* (5th ed., text rev.).
 American Psychiatric Association Publishing.
+[ISBN: 978-0890425763](https://openlibrary.org/isbn/9780890425763)

-[ISBN: 978-0890425763](https://openlibrary.org/isbn/9780890425763) - intellectual impairment and language impairment are recorded as specifiers accompanying the autism diagnosis, not as criteria for it.
+[^8a]: Intellectual impairment and language impairment are recorded as optional specifiers accompanying the autism diagnosis, not as criteria for it.

 [^9]: World Health Organization.
-(2024). *International classification of diseases* (11th rev.), 6A02 Autism spectrum disorder. <https://icd.who.int/browse/2025-01/mms/en> - the code is subdivided by the presence or absence of a disorder of intellectual development and by the degree of impairment of functional language.
+(2024). *International classification of diseases* (11th rev.), 6A02 Autism spectrum disorder. <https://icd.who.int/browse/2025-01/mms/en>

+[^9a]: The code is subdivided by the presence or absence of a disorder of intellectual development and by the degree of impairment of functional language.
 A classification rather than a peer-reviewed source, cited for how it is structured.

 [^10]: Maenner, M. J., Warren, Z., Williams, A. R., Amoakohene, E., Bakian, A. V., Bilder, D. A., Durkin, M. S., Fitzgerald, R. T., Furnier, S. M., Hughes, M. M., Ladd-Acosta, C. M., McArthur, D., Pas, E. T., Salinas, A., Vehorn, A., Williams, S., Esler, A., Grzybowski, A., Hall-Lande, J., … Shaw, K. A. (2023).
 Prevalence and characteristics of autism spectrum disorder among children aged 8 years - Autism and Developmental Disabilities Monitoring Network, 11 sites, United States, 2020. *MMWR Surveillance Summaries*, *72*(2), 1–14.
+[DOI: 10.15585/mmwr.ss7202a1](https://doi.org/10.15585/mmwr.ss7202a1)

-[DOI: 10.15585/mmwr.ss7202a1](https://doi.org/10.15585/mmwr.ss7202a1) - figures are for the 4,165 children with cognitive test data available; this is a surveillance report rather than a peer-reviewed study, cited for the distribution it measured.
+[^10a]: Figures are for the 4,165 children with cognitive test data available; this is a surveillance report rather than a peer-reviewed study, cited for the distribution it measured.

 [^11]: Lord, C., Charman, T., Havdahl, A., Carbone, P., Anagnostou, E., Boyd, B., Carr, T., de Vries, P. J., Dissanayake, C., Divan, G., Freitag, C. M., Gotelli, M. M., Kasari, C., Knapp, M., Mundy, P., Plank, A., Scahill, L., Servili, C., Shattuck, P., … McCauley, J. B. (2022).
 The Lancet Commission on the future of care and clinical research in autism. *The Lancet*, *399*(10321), 271–334.
 [DOI: 10.1016/S0140-6736(21)01541-5](https://doi.org/10.1016/S0140-6736%2821%2901541-5)

 [^12]: Rong, Y., Yang, C.-J., Jin, Y., & Wang, Y. (2021).
 Prevalence of attention-deficit/hyperactivity disorder in individuals with autism spectrum disorder: A meta-analysis. *Research in Autism Spectrum Disorders*, *83*, 101759.
+[DOI: 10.1016/j.rasd.2021.101759](https://doi.org/10.1016/j.rasd.2021.101759)

-[DOI: 10.1016/j.rasd.2021.101759](https://doi.org/10.1016/j.rasd.2021.101759) - pooled current prevalence 38.5% (95% CI 34.0–43.2), lifetime prevalence 40.2% (95% CI 34.9–45.7), across 63 articles.
+[^12a]: Pooled current prevalence 38.5% (95% CI 34.0–43.2), lifetime prevalence 40.2% (95% CI 34.9–45.7), across 63 articles.

 [^13]: Kinnaird, E., Stewart, C., & Tchanturia, K. (2019).
 Investigating alexithymia in autism: A systematic review and meta-analysis. *European Psychiatry*, *55*, 80–89.
+[DOI: 10.1016/j.eurpsy.2018.09.004](https://doi.org/10.1016/j.eurpsy.2018.09.004)

-[DOI: 10.1016/j.eurpsy.2018.09.004](https://doi.org/10.1016/j.eurpsy.2018.09.004) - pooled prevalence 49.93% in autistic samples against 4.89% in comparison samples, across 15 studies.
+[^13a]: Pooled prevalence 49.93% in autistic samples against 4.89% in comparison samples, across 15 studies.
 The authors are explicit that alexithymia is common in autism but not universal.

 [^14]: Bird, G., & Cook, R. (2013).
 Mixed emotions: The contribution of alexithymia to the emotional symptoms of autism. *Translational Psychiatry*, *3*(7), e285.
 [DOI: 10.1038/tp.2013.61](https://doi.org/10.1038/tp.2013.61)

 [^15]: Mazefsky, C. A., Herrington, J., Siegel, M., Scarpa, A., Maddox, B. B., Scahill, L., & White, S. W. (2013).
 The role of emotion regulation in autism spectrum disorder. *Journal of the American Academy of Child & Adolescent Psychiatry*, *52*(7), 679–688.
 [DOI: 10.1016/j.jaac.2013.05.006](https://doi.org/10.1016/j.jaac.2013.05.006)

 [^16]: Demetriou, E. A., Lampit, A., Quintana, D. S., Naismith, S. L., Song, Y. J. C., Pye, J. E., Hickie, I., & Guastella, A. J. (2018).
 Autism spectrum disorders: A meta-analysis of executive function. *Molecular Psychiatry*, *23*(5), 1198–1204.
+[DOI: 10.1038/mp.2017.75](https://doi.org/10.1038/mp.2017.75)

-[DOI: 10.1038/mp.2017.75](https://doi.org/10.1038/mp.2017.75) - the authors report a broad rather than domain-specific profile, which is the point I am drawing on; they are also careful about the heterogeneity behind the pooled figures.
+[^16a]: The authors report a broad rather than domain-specific profile, which is the point I am drawing on; they are also careful about the heterogeneity behind the pooled figures.

 [^17]: Phung, J., Penner, M., Pirlot, C., & Welch, C. (2021).
 What I wish you knew: Insights on burnout, inertia, meltdown, and shutdown from autistic youth. *Frontiers in Psychology*, *12*, 741421.
+[DOI: 10.3389/fpsyg.2021.741421](https://doi.org/10.3389/fpsyg.2021.741421)

-[DOI: 10.3389/fpsyg.2021.741421](https://doi.org/10.3389/fpsyg.2021.741421) - the participants were autistic young people rather than adults, so I am using it for the described shape of the experience, not for anything about prevalence in adults.
+[^17a]: The participants were autistic young people rather than adults, so I am using it for the described shape of the experience, not for anything about prevalence in adults.

 [^18]: Beck, R., & Fernandez, E. (1998).
 Cognitive-behavioral therapy in the treatment of anger: A meta-analysis. *Cognitive Therapy and Research*, *22*(1), 63–74.
 [DOI: 10.1023/A:1018763902991](https://doi.org/10.1023/A%3A1018763902991)

 [^19]: Lee, A. H., & DiGiuseppe, R. (2018).
 Anger and aggression treatments: A review of meta-analyses. *Current Opinion in Psychology*, *19*, 65–74.
+[DOI: 10.1016/j.copsyc.2017.04.004](https://doi.org/10.1016/j.copsyc.2017.04.004)

-[DOI: 10.1016/j.copsyc.2017.04.004](https://doi.org/10.1016/j.copsyc.2017.04.004) - cited for the components these treatments are built from: cognitive restructuring, arousal reduction, and skills training.
+[^19a]: Cited for the components these treatments are built from: cognitive restructuring, arousal reduction, and skills training.
 Neither this review nor the meta-analysis above examined autistic samples, which is precisely my point rather than an objection to it.

 [^20]: Boulter, C., Freeston, M., South, M., & Rodgers, J. (2014).
 Intolerance of uncertainty as a framework for understanding anxiety in children and adolescents with autism spectrum disorders. *Journal of Autism and Developmental Disorders*, *44*(6), 1391–1402.
 [DOI: 10.1007/s10803-013-2001-x](https://doi.org/10.1007/s10803-013-2001-x)